Fingal's Cave: Formation

-Fingal's Cave is formed entirely from hexagonally jointed basalt columns within a Paleocene lava flow and is similar in structure to both the Giant's Causeway in Northern Ireland and Ulva.
+Fingal's Cave is formed entirely from hexagonally jointed columnar basalt within a Paleocene lava flow and is similar in structure to both the Giant's Causeway in Northern Ireland and Ulva.

 In these locations, cooling on the upper and lower surfaces of the solidified lava resulted in contraction and fracturing, starting in a blocky tetragonal pattern and transitioning to a regular hexagonal fracture pattern with fractures perpendicular to the cooling surfaces.
 As cooling continued these cracks gradually extended toward the centre of the flow, forming the long hexagonal columns we see in the wave-eroded cross-section today.
 Similar hexagonal fracture patterns are found in desiccation cracks in mud where contraction is due to loss of water instead of cooling.

 History

 Fingal's Cave was originally part of the Ulva estate of the Clan MacQuarrie from an early date until 1777.
 The cave was brought to the attention of the English-speaking world by 18th-century naturalist Sir Joseph Banks in 1772.

-It became known as Fingal's Cave after the eponymous hero of an epic poem by 18th century Scots poet-historian James Macpherson.
+It became known as Fingal's Cave after the eponymous hero of an epic poem by 18th-century Scots poet-historian James Macpherson.
 It formed part of his Ossian cycle of poems claimed to have been based on old Scottish Gaelic poems.
 In Irish mythology, the hero Fingal is known as Fionn mac Cumhaill, and it is suggested that Macpherson rendered the name as Fingal (meaning "white stranger") through a misunderstanding of the name which in old Gaelic would appear as "Finn".
 The legend of the Giant's Causeway has Finn (or Fionn) building the causeway between Ireland and Scotland.